Tristán Ulloa

 Tristán Ulloa (born 6 May 1970) is a Spanish actor, writer, and director.

 Career

-He was born in Orléans and lived with his Spanish grandparents exiled in France.
-He spent his teenage years in Vigo, Galicia.
+Tristán Ulloa was born in Orléans, France, and soon moved to Madrid, Spain, where he spent his early childhood.
+At age 12, he moved to Vigo, Galicia.
 His mother, Esther San Román, lives in Hortaleza, Madrid as of 2005.
 Ulloa graduated from the Lycée Français de Madrid.

-He has appeared in numerous films, notably Lucía y el sexo (Sex and Lucía), a 2001 Spanish drama film, written and directed by Julio Médem, with Paz Vega.
+He has appeared in numerous films such as Sex and Lucía (2001).

-On 18 March 2019, it was announced that Ulloa was cast as Father Vincent in the upcoming Netflix fantasy series, Warrior Nun.
+On 18 March 2019, it was announced that Ulloa was cast as Father Vincent in the Netflix fantasy series, Warrior Nun.
+In December 2023, Ulloa featured in Berlin.

-Personal life

-He tested positive for COVID-19 in March 2020 and subsequently made a full recovery.